Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 Even if you’re just transiting through Split on your way to or from the islands, make sure you stop here for a few hours.
 It’s worth it.

-The luggage storage in the train station costs only HRK15 (about EUR2) for a medium-sized locker fitting two carry-on size suitcases or backpacks.
+The luggage storage in the Split train station [Google Maps location] costs only HRK15 (about EUR2) for a medium-sized locker fitting two travel packs.
 The storage places along Obala Kneza Domagoja (the road between the bus/train station and the ferry terminal) were more expensive, and some of them were open to one side, making it easy for a passer-by to just grab a bag and disappear.

 using luggage storage facility in split